rasbt/pattern_classification/resources/data_glossary.md

 #### Data mining
 [[back to top](#table-of-contents)]

 A field that is closely related to machine learning and pattern classification.
-The focus of data mining does not lie in the collection of data, but the extraction of useful information, the discovery of patterns, inferences, and predictions.
+The focus of data mining does not lie in merely the collection of data, but the extraction of useful information: Discovery of patterns, and making inferences and predictions.
+Common techniques in data mining include predictive modeling, classification, and anomaly detection.

 <br>
 <br>